hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

   * Provides DDOS protection against SYN/UDP floods, reflection attacks and other layer 3 and layer 4 attacks when used with CloudFront and Route53
 * Advanced
   * Protection against larger & more sphisticated attacks targeting applications running on EC2, ELB, CloudFront AWS Global Accelerator and Route 53 resources
-  * Always on, flow based monitoring to provide realtime notifications of DDOD attacks
+  * Always on, flow based monitoring to provide realtime notifications of DDOS attacks

 ### Cloud Trail